iKenndac/new-blog/content/posts/2024-12-17-journey-to-cascable-studio-pt-1-app-review.md

 #### Cascable Studio

-It's likely that, even though the app is approved now, I'll pull the Apple Event stuff out and into a separate downloadable component that's outside of app review's purview.
+It's likely that, even though the app is approved now, I'll pull the Apple Event stuff out and into a separate downloadable component that's outside of App Review's purview.
 I'd like to integrate Cascable Studio with more and more apps in the future, and I very much don't want to go through this argument again any time soon.

-This solution is perfectly achievable with sandboxing intact and without any funny business that'd affect app review, but it *is* a worse experience for the user and a lot more effort on our part.
+This solution is perfectly achievable with sandboxing intact and without any funny business that'd affect App Review, but it *is* a worse experience for the user and a lot more effort on our part.
 It sucks for everyone, but it's better than doing this every time — or even having the shadow of this *maybe* happening again on every submission.

 #### Our Other Apps